10 Ways To Support A Loved One Who’s Moving Into A Care Home

 6. Find Out If They Can Keep Their Hairdresser

 It may not sound like the most pressing point to worry about, but the little things can make all the difference; a hairdresser may be one of the things that helps your loved one to feel their best, and it’s an important part of self-care.
-Find out whether your loved one can arrange for their hairdresser to come to the home to do their hair.
+When it comes to who to inform about moving into a care home, your loved one’s hairdresser may be a priority, so find out whether you can arrange for their hairdresser to come to the home to do their hair.

 Alternatively, New Care homes have onsite hair and nail salons, so go along with your loved one to introduce them to the staff, and encourage them to treat themselves to a regular pamper to make the most of the facilities on offer and enhance their care home living experience.